-AIR BRAKE: Located on the left and right side of the control head towards the front, these momentary toggles activate and release the pneumatic brake in the flex arm.
+AIR BRAKE: Located in the left and right handles the control head towards the front, these momentary toggles activate and release the pneumatic brake in the flex arm.

-COOLANT AIR FLOW CONTROL: Located on the right side of the control head, this master control valve adjusts the amount of air coolant flow to all of the handpieces.
+AIR COOLANT/CHIP AIR FLOW CONTROL: Located on the left side of the control head, this master control valve adjusts the amount of air coolant flow to all of the handpieces.
 Rotate counterclockwise to increase flow, clockwise to decrease flow.